-One of the UK’s longest-running vegan festivals VegfestUK Brighton returns for the 11th year on March 23-24 2019 at the Brighton Centre.
+One of the UK’s longest-running vegan festivals VegfestUK Brighton returned for the 11th year on March 23-24 2019 at the Brighton Centre.

-This event celebrates the best of a vegan way of life from around 230 stalls, including 18 global caterers, talks on health, fitness, veganic growing, radical veganism, vegan activism and movement building, plus a Yoga and Wellness Zone, a Kids Area, Cookery Demos, Performances and Panels.
+This event celebrated the best of a vegan way of life from around 230 stalls, including 18 global caterers, talks on health, fitness, veganic growing, radical veganism, vegan activism and movement building, plus a Yoga and Wellness Zone, a Kids Area and Cookery Demos.

 Please note: VegfestUK Bristol will not be taking place from 2019 onwards – click here for further details.

 New venue for Bristol Vegfest in 2018 played host to a vibrant mix of stalls, caterers, talks, cookery demos, kids activities and music.

 The home of Bristol City football club hosted its largest non-matchday event on May Bank Holiday Weekend May 26-27 with one of the UK’s biggest vegan events VegfestUK being staged at Ashton Gate stadium for the very first time in 2018.

 The Bristol edition of Vegfest, which had previously been held at the outdoor Lloyds Amphitheatre for 10 years, was traditionally a combination of daytime vegan information and shopping, followed by evening entertainment from a diverse array of musical genres, and the new guise of VegfestUK Bristol was no different.
 Around 9,000 people (5,000 on Saturday and 4,000 on Sunday) came to this newly formatted event, and they were not only spoiled for choice with VegfestUK’s usual colourful array of stalls and caterers located in 3 big indoor concourses, but also treated to the new venue’s excellent facilities, including: